w-ew/training-doc/TRAINING.md

 ## Toolchain

-Using the Yocto Project folder you are working with you can create a toolchain with the following command line:
+Using the Yocto Project you can build an SDK with the following command line:

 ```
 $ bitbake core-image-base -c populate_sdk
 ```

-At the end of the `BitBake` execution, the toolchain installer is in `<build-dir>tmp/deploy/sdk` and can be executed as a script.
+The SDK contains the cross-compiling toolchain and all libraries present in the specified system image.
+Having the libraries makes it possible to build Linux applications fully compatible with the target system.

+The SDK has to be installed on the development system, usually somewhere in `/opt`.
+The installer is located in `<build-dir>tmp/deploy/sdk`.
+Yocto SDK is used independently from the Yocto BSP installation, and can be used on a different machine.